Use said when you report someone’s words.

 Alternative verbs are mainly pompous or value-laden.
 I once worked with a journalist who sprinkled his copy with words like averred or commented.
 Neither adds useful information.
 The pompous language may frighten off some readers.
 To me it read like something from Edwardian times.

-Sewing seeds of doubt
+Not using said sews seeds of doubt

 Readers may interpret other alternatives to said as suggesting the speaker is lying, misinformed or doesn’t know what they are talking about.
 Think of claimed or according to.